jakobhuerner/jakobhuerner.github.io/_posts/2021-06-13-blockheide_waldviertel.md

 excerpt: A special place in Lower Austria's Waldviertel region
 ---

-Blockheide is a very special place with rich nature and famous giant granite blocks Lower Austria's Waldviertel region.
+Blockheide is a very special place with rich nature and famous giant granite blocks in Lower Austria's Waldviertel region.
 It is especially beautiful in summer - but see for yourself!

 ![Blockheide Waldviertel](../images/20210613/blockheide-1.jpg)